Tove Barker Obituary (2021) SWVA Today

 The family would like to extend a special thank you to Hospice of SWVA for the care given to Tove during this time.

-Funeral services will be held at 6 p.m.
-Thursday, September 23, 2021, at the Ebenezer Lutheran Church with Pastor Kayla officiating.
-Entombment will follow in the church columbarium.
-The family will receive friends from 5 until 6 p.m. prior to services.
+Funeral services were held at 6 p.m.
+Thursday, September 23, 2021, at the Ebenezer Lutheran Church with Pastor Kayla Keilholtz officiating.
+Entombment followed in the church columbarium.
+The family received friends from 5 until 6 p.m. prior to services.

 Bradley's Funeral Home